 Concurrent Student EnrollmentOperational policies for concurrent undergraduate/graduate students:

-Students receiving institutional recruitment scholarships may continue to receive them until eligibility is exhausted.
+Students receiving admissions institutional scholarships may continue to receive them until eligibility is exhausted.
 Non-resident students on assistantship who receive an in-state benefit will have the award adjusted to reflect the resident rate.
 This is consistent with current policy for non-resident undergraduates who become resident students.

-Second Bachelor’s Degree and Teaching Endorsement after First Bachelor’s DegreeStudents working toward their second bachelor’s degree or teaching endorsement after first bachelor’s degree will not be awarded priority financial aid, including the following aid types:
+Second Bachelor’s Degree or Teaching Endorsement after First Bachelor’s DegreeStudents working toward their second bachelor’s degree or teaching endorsement after first bachelor’s degree will not be awarded priority financial aid, including the following aid types:

 Federal Supplemental Educational Opportunity Grant (FSEOG)